 (XenServer) Windows VMs running on XenServer require PV drivers, which may be provided in the template or added after the VM is created.
 The PV drivers are necessary for essential management functions such as mounting additional volumes and ISO images, live migration, and graceful shutdown.
+However, set OS Type to the one matching the installed OS even after installing the PV drivers.

 - 1. Log in to the CloudPlatform UI as an administrator or user. - 2.
 In the left navigation bar, click Instances. - 3.
 Click Add Instance. - 4.
 Select a zone. - 5.
 Select ISO Boot, and follow the steps in the wizard. - 6.
-Click Submit and your VM will be created and started. - 7.
-(Oracle VM only) After ISO installation, the installer reboots into the operating system.
-Due to a known issue in OVM, the reboot will place the VM in the Stopped state.
-In the CloudPlatform UI, detach the ISO from the VM (so that the VM will not boot from the ISO again), then click the Start button to restart the VM.
+Click Submit and your VM will be created and started.